Stairs. Entry group. Materials. Doors. Locks. Design

 • in construction - for insulation individual elements buildings.

 Interesting!
-AT recent times sintepon began to be used as a filter material during installation air systems, as well as in domestic air conditioners.
-Its fibers successfully delay even tiny particles dirt, completely purifying the air.
+IN Lately Sintepon began to be used as a filter material during installation air systems, as well as in household air conditioners.
+Its fibers successfully retain even tiny particles dirt, completely purifying the air.

-Compliance with the rules for caring for things insulated with padding polyester will significantly extend their service life and preserve their original appearance.
+Compliance with the rules of care for things insulated with padding polyester will significantly extend their service life and maintain their original appearance.

-1. Washing is best done by hand using liquid detergents containing no chlorine.
+1. It is best to wash by hand using liquid detergents, do not contain chlorine.

-2. It is impossible to soak clothes or bedding with synthetic winterizer.
+2. You cannot soak clothes or bedding with padding polyester.

-3. When washing in the machine, you need to select the mode for delicate laundry.
+3. When washing in a machine, you need to select a mode for delicate laundry.
 The water temperature should not exceed 400C.

-4. Sintepon things do not twist.
-Clothes are loosely hung on hangers and allowed to drain.
+4. Synthetic winterizers cannot be twisted.
+Clothes are hung loosely on hangers and allowed to drain.

-5. During machine wash the spin and dry modes must be turned off.
+5. During machine washable The spin and dry modes must be turned off.

-6. If the clothes need to be ironed, then this should be done carefully: set the iron regulator to minimum heat and iron through cotton fabric.
+6. If clothes need ironing, then this must be done carefully: set the iron regulator to minimum heat and iron through a cotton cloth.

-It's important to know!
-In order for the synthetic filler not to go astray during washing, it is recommended to put two or three tennis balls in the drum of the washing machine along with the clothes.
+It is important to know!
+To prevent the synthetic padding filler from getting loose during washing, it is recommended to place two or three tennis balls in the drum of the washing machine along with the clothes.

 Holofiber: warm and fluffy

-Translated from English, "holofiber" means "hollow fiber".
-Indeed, this innovative material consists of thin polyester fibers, inside of which there is air.
+Translated from English, “holofiber” means “hollow fiber”.
+Indeed, this innovative material consists of thin polyester fibers with air inside.
 It is its presence both outside and inside that provides the wonderful warming qualities for which this material is famous.

 Each holofiber fiber is twisted into such a tight spring that it seems like a small ball.
 In general, the mass of insulation resembles a fluffy snowdrift or an air cloud.

-The method for the production of holofiber was developed and patented in 2005 by the Moscow Termopol plant, which produces several types of material:
+The method for producing holofiber was developed and patented in 2005 by the Moscow Termopol plant, which produces several types of material:

-• non-woven fabric - more often goes to the manufacture of outerwear;
+• non-woven fabric - often used for the manufacture of outerwear;

-• plates of various thicknesses - used in construction for insulation of structures, as well as in furniture production;
+• slabs of various thicknesses - used in construction for insulating structures, as well as in furniture production;

-Even at the manufacturing stage, holofiber fibers are subjected to sterilization, therefore, in the future, during operation, they withstand not only numerous washings, but also hot steam treatment and even boiling.
+Even at the manufacturing stage, holofiber fibers are subjected to sterilization, so in future use they can withstand not only numerous washes, but also hot steam treatment and even boiling.

 Interesting to know!
-There is a technology in which polyester and silicone fibers are processed high temperatures in special heat chambers.
-The result is a "thermofiber" material, which differs from holofiber in its increased heat-saving properties.
+There is a technology in which polyester and silicone fibers are processed high temperatures in special thermal chambers.
+The result is a “thermal fiber” material, which differs from holofiber in its increased heat-saving properties.

 Characteristics

-In terms of performance, holofiber resembles high-quality cotton, but unlike it, synthetic material is much more resistant to abrasion, does not stray into lumps and does not lose its original shape.
+In terms of performance characteristics, holofiber resembles high-quality cotton, but unlike it, synthetic material is much more resistant to abrasion, does not bunch up and does not lose its original shape.

 In addition, holofiber has the following qualities: